Junecran/MA1805-portfolio/02 Movement/README.md

      //Draws each shape with its own noise offset drawNoisyLine(points, i * 1000);

-- For each tree or bush array, we take every pair of numbers (x, y) and make them into p5.js vectors using createVector().
+For each tree or bush array -> take  pair of numbers (x, y) -> make them into p5.js vectors using createVector().
- - Those vectors go to drawNoisyLine().
+----> Those vectors go to drawNoisyLine().

-  - The parameter i * 1000 gives each shape its own unique noise seed offset, so they move differently instead of all in sync.
+The parameter i * 1000 gives each shape its own unique noise offset, so they move differently instead of all in sync.